 If the free plug-in and vocal mixing tutorials weren’t enough, poke around the iZotope Vocal Bundle—a collection of plug-ins curated to assist vocal production from the recording stage to the final mix—to shore up your vocal mixes.

-If you’re new to vocal production or want to save a bit of time cleaning vocals, try Repair Assistant in RX.
+If you’re new to vocal production or want to save a bit of time cleaning vocals, try Repair Assistant in RX Elements.
 Repair Assistant automatically finds noise within your vocal track and offers up three repair options to choose from.
 Check out this video to learn more about Repair Assistant, and listen to a dry vocal before and after repair with RX:

-Whether used to adjust sour notes or to match a genre’s vibe, nearly all modern vocals pass through pitch correction software like Nectar for larger global pitch correction or Melodyne (included in Nectar 3) for note-by-note surgical pitch precision.
+Whether used to adjust sour notes or to match a genre’s vibe, nearly all modern vocals pass through pitch correction software like Nectar 3 for larger global pitch correction or Melodyne 5 essential (included in Nectar 3) for note-by-note surgical pitch precision.
 Learn the fundamentals of vocal pitch correction, how to pitch correct with both Melodyne 4 essential and Nectar 3, and the history of pitch correction in music.

 Hear the difference pitch correction with Nectar makes below: